Sizergh: Biodiversity

 There are various types of habitat on the estate.
 For example, in 2014 it was reported that 35 ha of wetland habitat was being created in the Lyth Valley on the western edge of the estate.
 The project received funding from Natural England as part of a higher level stewardship scheme.
 It is hoped to attract bittern and other wildlife.

 Sizergh has received support from the Morecambe Bay Nature Improvement Area which was launched in 2012.
 It received three years of government grant funding (2012–15).
 Projects continue under the auspices of the Morecambe Bay Partnership, a registered charity.

 Birds

 The Sizergh estate is a good place to see birds.
-For example, hawfinches are attracted to the area because of its hornbeam trees, and these birds sometimes come close to the main car park.
+For example, hawfinches are attracted to hornbeam trees around the main car park, and despite being a shy species can often be seen there in the spring.

 Butterflies

 Fritillary butterflies (including pearl-bordered and high brown fritillary) live on the estate.

+Sizergh Fell

+Sizergh Fell is a hill of 123 m, about 1 km south-west of the castle.
+It is classified by the Database of British and Irish Hills as a Tump (Thirty and Upwards Metres Prominence).
+It has been suggested that a group of stones on the fell form the remains of a stone circle.

 Literary and media interest

 The castle was featured in the ITV documentary Inside the National Trust.

 The room known as the Inlaid Chamber is the subject of Letitia Elizabeth Landon's poetical illustration The Queen’s Room, Sizergh Hall, Westmorland to an engraving of a painting by Thomas Allom, published in Fisher's Drawing Room Scrap Book, 1836.